 Checks.
 Designated by a circle.
 A check means that true trail may have turned in some direction, but you were definitely on true trail up to this point.
 Upon passing a check you may find one or more false trails.
 There should normally be some sort of a check about every 1/4 mile.
 Checks help keep the pack together because the faster runners are the ones who will discover them first and have to scout out true trail.
-This means they have to cover more distance, thus allowing the slower runners to catch up.
+This means they have to cover more distance, thus allowing the slower hashers to catch up.
 When false trails are discovered, they must be marked as such, back at the check.
 If false trails are not marked, the pack may become even more spread out than before, which defeats the purpose of placing checks and false trails along the trail.
 When a check is found, the hasher should yell "checking" or give two toots on their signaling device, meaning On On or "I was on true trail, and now I'm checking for true trail beyond the check".
 Even though you may not know where true trail is after the check, the check itself means the trail previous to that was true trail and that's why you should give 2 toots.
-When there is an X inside the circle (or check, that means the true trail is in the directions of one of the stems creating the X. They are usually used a street intersection.
+When there is an X inside the circle (or check, that means the true trail is in the directions of one of the stems creating the X. They are usually used in street intersections.

 Ladies Check.
 A circle with a dot in the center of it means the pack should at least wait until the first lady arrives before continuing on and solving the check.
 A little discretion may be applied, depending if the ladies are hustling or not.
 Ladies may decide to persuade gentlemen to solve the check for them by giving them some sort of reward for their effort, like flashing them or a kiss on the cheek, etc. Ladies checks are usually just solved by the FRBs on live trails, regardless of their gender because on live trails the main objective it to catch the hare.
 However, if there is a cute harriette approaching, the male hasher(s) may still elect to wait for the harriette(s) to arrive.

 Package Check.
 Do not use these please!
 There is a misconception that the ladies want to see a guys junk on trail, kind of like the male version of a ladies check.
-Very few ladies want this and will inevitably just run the newer, younger, cuter gals off whereby causing membership to shrink.
+Very few ladies want this and it will inevitably just run the newer, younger, cuter gals off whereby causing membership to shrink.
 So don't use them.
 We'd rather run the harriettes off that want them.

 the letters HH for Hash Halt, normally only used on dead hare/preset trails.
 A hash halts means you